rage/tmc-vscode/README.md

 ### Commands

-A list of available commands can be found under the `TMC Menu` button located at the top right for an active editor.
+A list of all available commands can be found under the `TMC Commands Menu` button located at the top right for an active editor.

 ## Contributing